Brominated flame retardants

-These classes of BFRs have been marketed as technical mixtures under different commercial brands consisting of different chemical compounds within each class.
+These classes have been marketed as technical mixtures under different commercial brands.

-Emerging and Novel BFRs – this opinion looks at lesser-known BFRs not covered in the five other scientific opinions.
-Whereas ‘emerging’ BFRs have been identified in materials and/or goods and in wildlife, food or humans, ‘novel’ BFRs have been identified only in materials and/or goods but not in wildlife, food or humans.
+October 2012 The scientific opinion on emerging and novel BFRs looks at lesser-known BFRs not covered in the five other scientific opinions.
+Whereas emerging BFRs have been identified in materials and/or goods and in wildlife, food or humans, novel BFRs have been identified only in materials and/or goods but not in wildlife, food or humans.
 Limited and widely varying data on 17 emerging and 10 novel BFRs were collected.
 Due to the lack of data and limited information on occurrence, exposure and toxicity for all these BFRs, a risk characterisation was not possible.
-Using available information and a modeling exercise, the CONTAM Panel identified some emerging and novel BFRs that could be a potential health concern and should be considered first for future investigations.
+Using available information and a modelling exercise, experts identified some emerging and novel BFRs that could be a potential health concern and should be considered first for future investigations.
 There is convincing evidence (including more extensive toxicity data) that the emerging BFR tris(2,3-dibromopropyl) phosphate (TDBPP) and the novel BFR 2,2-Bis(bromomethyl)-1,3-propanediol (DBNPG) are genotoxic and carcinogenic, warranting further surveillance of their occurrence in the environment and in food.
 Based on the limited experimental data on environmental behaviour, 1,2-bis(2,4,6-tribromophenoxy)ethane (BTBPE) and hexabromobenzene (HBB) were identified as compounds that could raise a concern as reports indicate that they can accumulate in the body over time.

 - Identify potential data gaps for the five groups of BFRs.

-The EU has adopted legislation to reduce or halt the sale and use of certain BFRs in order to protect health and the environment.
+The EU has adopted legislation to reduce or halt the sale and use of certain BFRs to protect health and the environment.